-Travis Scott Arrested for Intoxication and Trespassing: ‘It’s Miami’
+Travis Scott Defends Himself for Arrest on Intoxication and Trespassing: ‘It’s Miami’

 Rapper Travis Scott, known offstage as Jacques Bermon Webster, found himself in legal trouble early Thursday morning in Miami Beach, where he was arrested for disorderly intoxication and trespassing, according to Miami Beach Police.